audiomuze/audiodb/README.md

-audiodb
+musicdb
 =======

-Simple python script to import and export audit tags to an SQLite DB
+Simple python script to import and export audio tags to an SQLite DB

 Dependencies
 ------------